Your feeds. Your inbox. No algorithm.

 Run your own, in three commands.

-Clone the repo, copy .env.example, run ./scripts/feedzero up.
-Docker, Caddy, automatic TLS. amd64 and arm64 images on GHCR, including Raspberry Pi.
+Docker, Caddy, automatic TLS. amd64 and arm64 on GHCR, Pi included.

 AGPLFree